ZeyadAshraf/THM-Blog-Walkthrough/README.md

 ---

-## 1.2 SMB Enumeration
+### 1.2 SMB Enumeration (Surface Analysis)

-Using smbclient, I successfully accessed the BillySMB share without credentials.
-This allowed for the exfiltration of media files and metadata, providing critical context about the target user.
+Using `smbclient` and `enum4linux`, I performed a deep scan of the SMB shares.
+* **Findings:** The `BillySMB` share was accessible as a guest.
+* **Outcome:** After thorough manual inspection of the available files and metadata, no direct vulnerabilities or sensitive credentials were discovered.
+* **Strategic Decision:** This path was documented as a "Dead End" for direct exploitation, leading the assessment to shift focus toward the Web Application layer (WordPress) for initial access.

 ---